gboeing/ppd534/software/readme.md

 ## Initial software setup

 At the beginning of the semester, you need to do a one-time setup process to install and configure the course software on your computer.
 The two important pieces of software that you need to install are docker and git.
-Docker is a virtualization tool that allows you to run the coure's Python environment in a self-contained sandbox called a container.
+Docker is a virtualization tool that allows you to run the course's Python environment in a self-contained sandbox called a container.
 Git is a tool that lets you pull in the latest versions of the course files each week.
 Install and configure the software by following the steps below.

 ### Step 1: Docker